Puranjit/Intro-to-Deep-Learning/Hackathons/README.md

-This folder includes all the Hackathons (.ipynb) files and their respective solutions (.py) files during the course
+This folder includes all the Hackathons (.ipynb) files and their respective solutions (.py) files submitted during the course